FOUR Covered Call Strategy

 FOUR thesis for this covered call

-The market-implied 1-standard-deviation range for FOUR extends from approximately $34.37 on the downside to $50.53 on the upside.
+The market-implied 1-standard-deviation range for FOUR extends from approximately $37.12 on the downside to $50.72 on the upside.
 A FOUR covered call collects premium on an existing long FOUR position, trading off upside above the short call strike for immediate income; the short strike selection should reflect the trader's view on whether FOUR will breach that level within the expiration window.
-Current FOUR IV rank near 42.64% is mid-range against its 1-year distribution, so the IV signal is neutral; the covered call thesis on FOUR should anchor more to the directional view and the expected-move geometry.
+Current FOUR IV rank near 28.23% sits in the lower third of its 1-year distribution, where IV often re-expands toward the mean; this favors premium-buying structures and disadvantages premium-selling structures on FOUR at 54.00%.
 As a Technology name, FOUR options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to FOUR-specific events.

 FOUR covered call positions are structurally neutral to slightly bullish; the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 FOUR positions also carry Technology sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move FOUR alongside the broader basket even when FOUR-specific fundamentals are unchanged.
 Short-premium structures like a covered call on FOUR carry tail risk when realized volatility exceeds the implied move; review historical FOUR earnings reactions and macro stress periods before sizing.
 Always rebuild the position from current FOUR chain quotes before placing a trade.